Temple of Hanuman who gave courage and conviction to rebuild Somnath Mandir

 Legend behind the name Somnath

-As Chandra had regained his lustre (Prabha) by his sheer austere penance, this holy place came to be known as Prabhasa kshetra (Prabhas Patan).
+As Chandra had regained his luster (Prabha) by his sheer austere penance, this holy place came to be known as Prabhasa Kshetra (Prabhas Patan).
 Lord Shiva at this kshetra is known as Somanatheeswara - named so for blessing Chandra whose other name is Soma.
 This Shiva Linga is considered as the Aadi Jyothirlinga.

 Legend of Somnath Temple

 The temple is in existence from time immemorial.
 Tradition has it that the glory of this kshetra has been mentioned in Rigveda.
-The place and the glory of Lord Shiva find mention in Shiva and the Skanda puranas.
+The place and the glory of Lord Shiva are mentioned in Shiva and the Skanda Puranas.

-It is Chandra who had done the ‘prana prathishta’ to the Shivalinga [Jyothirlanga] after installing the same on Brahmashila slab.
-It is believed that the idol and the inner portions of the shrine was decorated in Gold by Chandra.
-Afterwards Ravaneswara believed to have rebuilt the temple in silver.
+It is Chandra who had done the ‘prana prathishta’ to the Shivalinga [Jyothirlanga] after installing the same on the Brahmashila slab.
+It is believed that the idol and the inner portions of the shrine were decorated in Gold by Chandra.
+Afterward, Ravaneswara is believed to have rebuilt the temple in silver.
 During Lord Sri Krishna’s time, he is believed to have renovated the temple in sandalwood.
-It is in Somnath- at Balika Teerth – that Lord Krishna is believed to have ended his avathar on the earth, after he was accidentally hit by an arrow from a hunter.
+It is in Somnath- at Balika Teerth – that Lord Krishna is believed to have ended his avatar on the earth after he was accidentally hit by an arrow from a hunter.

-The richness of this temple attracted the attention of the Islamic invaders of the country and the temple was plundered for its wealth many number of times.
-Details of the richness of the temple has been described in “Hindu World – An Encyclopedic Survey of Hinduism” by a British historian by name Benjamin Walker.
+The richness of this temple attracted the attention of the Islamic invaders of the country and the temple was plundered for its wealth many times.
+Details of the richness of the temple have been described in “Hindu World – An Encyclopedic Survey of Hinduism” by a British historian named Benjamin Walker.

 Architecture of the temple then